Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-cloud-apis/user-tokens.md

 * You must create and use unique tokens in each one of your <Constant name="cloud" /> accounts that share the same email address.
     * For example, if paul.atreides@example.com belongs to two <Constant name="cloud" /> accounts: Spice Harvesting Account and Guild Navigator Account.
 Before this release, the same API key was used to access both of these accounts.
     * After this release, Paul has to individually go into these accounts and create a unique PAT for each account he wants to access the API for.
 These PATs are account-specific and not user specific.
-* Cross-Account API endpoints will change in behavior when using the PATs.
+* Cross-Account API endpoints will change in behavior when using PATs.
     * These are namely /v2/accounts and /v3/accounts.
 Since all PATs are now account specific, getting all accounts associated with a username cannot work. /v3/accounts will only return account metadata that’s relevant to the PAT that’s being used.
     * User account metadata will only contain information about the specific account under which the request is being made.
     * Any other accounts that belong to that user account will need to be requested through the PAT that belongs to that account.